 Potential proposal 4-2: The following update to the Intra-CU Topology Adaptation procedure in clause 8.2.3.1 of the TS 38.401 is agreed:

-In case IPsec tunnel mode is used for TNL protection, the IAB-node may use MOBIKE to migrate the IPsec tunnel to the new IP addresses.
-After the completion of the MOBIKE procedure, the existing SCTP association and the DL FTEID can be reused
+In case IPsec tunnel mode is used for TNL protection, the IAB-node may use MOBIKE to migrate the IPsec tunnel to the new outer IP addresses.
+After the completion of the MOBIKE procedure, the IAB-DU initiates a F1AP gNB-DU Configuration Update procedure to inform the IAB-donor-CU that the existing inner IP address(es) (e.g. for SCTP association and the DL FTEID can be reused).